-The average lifespan of residential water heaters is between ten and twelve years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-If a water heater is “undersized,” in particular a gas water heater, the tank will breakdown in a shorter amount of time.
+If a water heater is “undersized,” especially a gas water heater, the tank will malfunction in a shorter period of time.

-Water Heater sizing is an essential replacement factor.
+Water Heater sizing is an important replacement consideration.

 The water supply cause all water heaters to be under pressure, and as water is heated, it expands creating even more pressure.
 When considering replacement of a water heater, it’s generally better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The bigger tank will also give you more hot water capacity.

 If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet and there wasn’t any hot water.
 It’s a frustrating state of affairs, but don’t fret.
 Learning the most frequent reasons your home has no hot water is the...
 Continue reading